jayrabjohns/classification-models/README.md

 See the [notebook](./Practical3.ipynb) for details.

 ## Handwritten digits dataset
-Below you can see some statistics for various models trained on the handwritten digit dataset proided by `sklearn`.
+Below are some statistics for various models trained on the handwritten digit dataset provided by `sklearn`.
 The data was split 80/20 for train and test data.

 The big colourful block is the model's confusion matrix.
-The axis represent the digits, and the colour of the cells denote frequency of errors.
+The axis represents the digits, and the colour of the cells denotes the frequency of errors.

-For the sake of brevety I've omitted the results for single class classifiers, but they can still be found in the [notebook](./Practical2.ipynb).
+For the sake of brevity, I've omitted the results for single class classifiers, but they can still be found in the [notebook](./Practical2.ipynb).

 ### Multi-class Single Layer Perceptron
 ![single layer perceptron](img/single-layer-perceptron.png)

-### Multi-class Logistic Regession
+### Multi-class Logistic Regression
 ![logistic regression](img/logistic-regression.png)

 ### Multi-class Naive Bayes